How to find your new home

 In the north of the city, you'll find the residential areas Drayton, Farlington, Cosham, Fareham and Gosport.
 There are great bike, bus and train connections between the first three locations, and again, each has every local amenity you need.

-Gosport is across the water to west, but you can catch a 5-minute ferry to Gunwharf Quays – which is a short walk or bike ride from the campus.
+Gosport is across the water to the west, but you can catch a 5-minute ferry to Gunwharf Quays – which is a short walk or bike ride from the campus.
 You can take your bike on board for the journey.
 From Fareham, there's a regular direct train to Portsmouth that takes about 20 minutes.
 In all these places, you'll find good value residential accommodation that's particularly suited to students who are moving with a family.

 Choosing who to live with